ftldb/ftldb/README.md

 Run the DBA installation script from the base directory with the following five
 parameters:

-  1. target instance TNS name
+  1. target database TNS name
   2. DBA user
   3. DBA password
   4. FTLDB schema name